HCMUS-AnyTrans/front-end/README.md

 ## 🎯 Overview

-AnyTrans is a modern, AI-powered translation platform that enables users to translate documents and subtitles with high accuracy and speed.
+Anytrans is a modern, AI-powered translation platform that enables users to translate documents and subtitles with high accuracy and speed.
 Built with Next.js 15 and React 19, it provides a seamless user experience with enterprise-grade security and performance.

 ### Key Highlights